Men in the Sun: Summary

-Three Palestinian men of different generations seeking work arrange with a clerk in Basra to be smuggled to Kuwait by a driver.
+Three Palestinian men, Abu Qais, Marwan, and Assad, of different generations seeking work arrange with a clerk in Basra to be smuggled to Kuwait by a driver.
 The men are treated gruffly and are humiliated by the process.
-They decide instead to arrange for travel with a lorry driver, a Palestinian man whom the reader later learns was surgically castrated in the 1948 war.
-The men are forced to ride in the back of the truck across the desert on their way to Kuwait.
-At several checkpoints the men hide in a large empty water tank in the stifling mid-day heat as the driver arranges paperwork to get through.
-At the last check point, within easy driving distance of the travelers' ultimate goal of Kuwait, the driver is held up too long by checkpoint bureaucrats who tease him over a rumor of his sexual relat.
-Once the driver is able to drive past the check point, he opens the tank to let the men out, only to find they have died.
+They decide instead to arrange for travel with a lorry driver, a Palestinian man whom the reader later learns was castrated by a bomb attack during the 1948 war.
+The men ride in the back of the truck across the desert on their way to Kuwait.
+At two checkpoints, the men hide in a large empty water tank in the stifling mid-day heat as the driver arranges paperwork to get through.
+At the second check point, within easy driving distance of the travellers' ultimate goal of Kuwait, the driver is held up too long by checkpoint bureaucrats who tease him over a rumour of his sexual relations.
+Once the driver is able to drive past the check point, he opens the tank to let the men out, only to find that they have suffocated in the heat.